huggingface/blog/bertin.md

 ## Motivation

 According to [Wikipedia](https://en.wikipedia.org/wiki/List_of_languages_by_total_number_of_speakers), Spanish is the second most-spoken language in the world by native speakers, with over 470 million speakers.
 However, most NLP research is mainly focused in English.
-However, relevant contributions like BERT, XLNet or GPT-2 sometimes take years to be available in Spanish and, when they do, it is often via multilingual versions which are not as performant as the English alternative.
+Due to this, relevant contributions like BERT, XLNet or GPT-2 sometimes take years to be available in Spanish and, when they do, it is often via multilingual versions which are not as performant as the English alternative.

 Monolingual Spanish models are hard to come by and often trained on proprietary datasets and using massive compute resources.
 In practice, this means that training competitive language models remain exclusive to a handful of large technology companies and organizations.
 In addition to the prohibitive financial cost, training large language models has a significant [environmental cost](https://arxiv.org/pdf/1906.02243.pdf) (Strubell et al., 2019).
 One of our motivations consisted on bringing the training process of large models like RoBERTa one step closer to smaller groups.
 To this end, we explored techniques that make training these architectures more data-efficient, easier and faster, thus contributing to the democratization of large language models.

 At the time of the event, there were no monolingual RoBERTa models available in Spanish.
 Therefore, releasing one such model was the primary goal of our project.
 During the JAX/Flax Community Event we released a beta version of our model, which was the first such monolingual model in Spanish.
 Shortly after, the Barcelona Supercomputing Center released their own [RoBERTa](https://arxiv.org/pdf/2107.07253.pdf) model.
 The precise timing suggests our work precipitated its publication, and such an increase in competition is a valuable outcome of our project.
-We are grateful for the Barcelona Supercomputing Center efforts to include BERTIN in their paper.
+We are grateful for the Barcelona Supercomputing Center efforts to include BERTIN results in their paper.

 ## The dataset: Spanish mC4